Submit Article

 What Were the Facts of This Case?

-In mid-December 2023, Orexim's solicitors were informed that the registered ownership of the Bon Vent had changed from Zen to Anajaneya Shipping Inc ("Anajaneya") sometime around 10 June 2023.
-Zen claimed that the change in ownership was necessary for the "continued operational employment" of the Bon Vent and that the registered ownership will be returned to Zen at the end of the current charter.
+The situation escalated regarding the second vessel, the Bon Vent.
+In mid-December 2023, Orexim learned that the registered ownership of the Bon Vent had been transferred from Zen to an entity named Anajaneya Shipping Inc around 10 June 2023.
+Zen’s explanation for this transfer was that it was necessary for the "continued operational employment" of the vessel and that ownership would be returned to Zen upon the conclusion of a charter.
+Zen further alleged that it was unable to repatriate funds or comply with certain financial orders due to sanctions imposed by the United States Office of Foreign Assets Control (USOFAC).

 How Did the Court Analyse the Issues?